wayne-2017/elastic-stream/docs/benchmark.md

 \*: E2E Latency

 Note that for comparison, Kafka is tested with only one single broker.
-In that case, Kafka can not offer enough throughput with P99 latency as low as about 20 ms. Threrefore, more brokers are needed to achieve the same throughput.
+In that case, Kafka can not offer enough throughput with P99 latency as low as about 20 ms. Therefore, more brokers are needed to achieve the same throughput.

 #### Compare